 - Frequent use of comparative or challenging ads;

 - Close relationship between the concept of advertisements and the product or service;

 - Variation in the duration of commercials: most are 60 seconds or 30 seconds;

 - There is greater consistency between products / services and image;

 - The use of free is often seen;

 - Public advertising, health care and insurance;

-In conclusion, we understand that Western commercials use language to communicate the name and characteristics of the product in a positive and aggressive manner.
+In conclusion, we understand that western commercials use language to communicate the name and characteristics of the product in a positive and aggressive way.
 They often make comparisons with rivals, and readily reflect social trends.

 According to a long survey of several Japanese TV channels, we concluded that Japanese commercials have the following characteristics:

 - A smile to express happiness and satisfaction with a certain product and service;